cloudmesh/classes/docs/source/i524/paper1-hw.rst

 ----------
 Submission of this assignment will be in Github as outlined above.
-Please, start early and raise any questions about the above process on Piazza and in the oinline office hours.
+Please, start early and raise any questions about the above process on Piazza and in the online office hours.
 Depending on how students are doing and what issues they are encountering, we will provide further resources to help you be successful in this assignment.